twitter icon youtube icon instagram icon

 Get a glimpse of the impact these COVID-19 Relief funds have in the community through these videos: EnglishSpanish

-This program provides subsidized Internet access to local families with public school students and Tulsa Housing Authority residents who currently lack Internet amid the pandemic.
-The funds also launched the Tulsa Responds team which acts as navigators and help families get connected, ensure they know what Internet options are available, and navigate any technological challenges.
+This program provided subsidized Internet access to local families with public school students and Tulsa Housing Authority residents who lacked Internet access during the pandemic.
+The funds also launched the Tulsa Responds team which acted as navigators and helped families get connected, ensure they knew what Internet options were available, and helped them navigate any technological challenges.

 Impact: More than 2,400 households enrolled